cuiyongbo/hello-world/my_wiki/military_terms.rst

 |
 | vigilante [义警]
 | Definition: a member of a self-appointed group of citizens who undertake law enforcement in their community without legal authority, typically because the legal agencies are thought to be inadequate.
+|
+| memorandum
+| Plural: memoranda
+| Definition: a written message, especially in business or diplomacy.
+| Definition: a note or record made for future use.
+| Usage: The two countries signed a memorandum of understanding on economic cooperation. [备忘录]
+|